Table of Contents[Hide][Show]

-Small amounts of natto (remember: you don’t need a lot to reap huge health benefits!) often does best when paired with a larger proportion of a relatively bland food.
+Small amounts of natto (remember: you don’t need a lot to reap huge health benefits!) often do best when paired with a larger proportion of relatively bland food.
 This effectively helps to disperse its strong smell and hide the unpleasant texture.

 Start with a traditionally made, organic variety.
 Otherwise, you are likely getting GMO soy along with some glyphosate residue and possibly undesirable additives too.